-At the end of each learning year I try to self-evaluate.
+At the start of each learning year I try to self-evaluate.
 As my children’s teacher, are there areas which could use some improvement?
 How can I help my children better understand what I’m trying to share with them?
 Is there anything I’m doing which is preventing my children from drawing closer to the Lord?

 Perhaps my evaluation ought to begin with ways in which I could be failing.
 Hey, you have to start somewhere!

 - Force Curriculum – While I’m all for exposing our children to various pursuits, and require our children learn all core subjects, there is a significant difference between mandatory subjects and forcing curriculum.
 Algebra is non-negotiable in our house, but I’m all for trying various companies and methods to find which works best for each child.

 - Do Everything in a Book – Nothing frustrates a child more than having their nose stuck in a textbook all day.
 I need to make sure I’m offering a good balance of book work, hands-on projects, and active outside opportunities.

 - Make Them Do Everything – I know there are a lot of awesome activities in that language arts book.
 It can be very tempting to make my kiddos do every-single-one.
 However, that might not be the best way to encourage a love of learning.
 I need to pick my battles and be willing to let a few stray addition problems go.
 On occasion.
 Maybe.

 - Don’t Listen to Them – Am I talking over my kids?
 Constantly.
 Do I allow them to – respectfully – share their thoughts and opinions?
 Perhaps if I listened more, and truly heard them, we might get a little further.

 - Confuse Them – Am I being too vague in my teaching?
 Am I explaining things fully or in a manner which they can understand?
 Am I teaching to them or at them?
 If I am teaching for the sake of teaching, with them taking nothing away, what is the point?